hyperjumptech/monika/docs/src/pages/guides/notifications.md

 ## PagerDuty

 PagerDuty is a platform for agile incident management.
 You need the integration key to use PagerDuty.
 You can get the integration key by following the steps in [the documentation](https://support.pagerduty.com/docs/services-and-integrations).
 To give you the flexibility to choose which probe belongs to which PagerDuty service.
-You need to map the integration key with your probe id in the configuration.
+You need to map the PagerDuty integration key with your Monika probe id in the configuration.

 ```yaml
 - id: unique-id-monika-notif